joonas-fi/joonas.fi/blog/_posts/2020/2020-02-24-go-is-not-a-simple-language.md

 `import . "something"`
 ----------------------

-This will import all of package's identifiers so intead of `something.Foo` you can just use `Foo`.
+This will import all of package's identifiers so instead of `something.Foo` you can just use `Foo`.

 I don't know of any code that uses this, and in fact I learned of this just today.
 This